jonaengs/kokebok-api/readme.md

 There's a script called `populate.py` inside the recipes app which can be ran through the django shell to quickly generate some test data.

+Note: We use `pandoc` for converting html to markdown.
+So if you want to use the recipe scraping functionality locally, either install pandoc on your machine or use the docker image.

 ## Deploying
 Make sure that you've configured the app correctly before deploying.
 The simplest way to do this is to use a `.env` file to store all configuration settings.
 The file is already in `.gitignore` rules.
 The `.env.dev` file contains example values for all env variables used, though the values there are meant for local development and are not suited for use in a production environment.